lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 She offers us whiskey, and I down it, while the rest of the party carefully tries to sniff it.

+[[Vestje]] has a hidden lab up north, an arcane artificer, his work has made [[Crucia Cromwell]] rich, and gave her a lot of influence.
+If we want to help, we need to know more to increase our winning changes.

+During their scouting, they woke
 They lost 3 party members during the scouting of a ruin in a teleporting accident, and decided to stop their adventuring.

-Vestje has a hidden lab up north, an arcane artificer, his work has made [[Crucia Cromwell]] rich, and gave her a lot of influence.
-If we want to help, we need to know more to increase our winning changes.

 ## Loot: